Jewelry is a Risky Business

 6. Use the safe room

 If your show offers a safe room or secure overnight storage space, use it!
 Do not take goods back and forth to your hotel room with you and avoid storing them in your car.
-Safe room closing timelines may be long and annoying, but they keep you safe.
+Safe room closing time queue lines may be long and annoying, but they keep you safe.

 7. Do not tell locals what you do for a living